 Policy allows the Hearing Officer to consider any evidence as long it is relevant, reliable, and appropriate to ascertain the truth and make a just determination.
-In reviewing the statements given, they are found to be reliable as the identification of each individual was made prior to taking the statements by the investigators, an oath was administered to each declarant, and all the statements were signed and witnessed by a third party.
-When reviewing the documentation of the type of business that Conducted without any storage capacity for merchandise, these statements corroborate the type of transactions the Defendant used for selling large quantities of the Conducted.
-The Defendant failed to appear to refute these allegations.
+In reviewing the statements given, they are found to be reliable as the identification of each individual was made prior to taking the statements by the investigators, an oath was administered to each declarant, and all the statements were signed and witnessed by a third party, and corroborated by other evidence submitted by the Movant.